DevrynZub/fs-journal/journal/01/questions.md

     > pseudo-classes allow you to add a certain style to CSS text.
 A common one I would use would be hover, being able to style the way my mouse hovers over something to change it in different ways to stand out.

 04. What is ***specificity*** and how might you use it to your benefit?
     > specificity helps when laying out css because it will assign importance in order of the specificity.
 HTML.
+The specificity uses selectors such as class or id.

 05. What problems do you think you could run into if you over-utilized the `!important` feature?
     > | ANSWER HERE |